cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/08-subqueries/subqueries.rst

 In most databases (but not SQLite), you can **SELECT** the above expression as a literal, with the result showing as a single column.

-Rows can be used in comparison expressions: the two queries below are equivalent (although the first is probably preferred as a matter of style):
+Rows can be used in comparison expressions.
+The two queries below are equivalent (although the second is probably preferred as a matter of style):

 .. activecode:: subqueries_example_row_expressions
     :language: sql